DavideAlidosi/May9/ReadMe.txt

 - PreSelect Highlight is on by default in Graph Editor
 - Wireframe visibility on Sculpting Tool is on by default
 - Bake Deformer Tool exposed
+- File dialog style is set to OS native

 For more information: